rolkra/rolkra.github.io/_posts/2021-5-25-r-package-10-min.md

 Enter the name of the package, the files containing R-functions you want to use in the package, and define the package-folder.

-Then you should have a new "Build" Section in the upper right pane.
+Then you should have a new "Build" section in the upper right pane.

 ![build](../images/r-package-build.png)

 ### Step 2: Update DESCRIPTION

-Now you can describe what you package is doing, by editing the file `DESCRIPTION`:
+Now you can describe what yourt package does, by editing the file `DESCRIPTION`:

 ```
 Package: help